 "I wasn't alone there at the window.
-Many of us gaze at those incredibly stylized dashes while imagining ourselves driving those cars.
-Unfortunately, the present day intrudes on the outside of the windshield.
+Many of us gazed at those incredibly stylized dashes while imagining ourselves driving those cars.
+Unfortunately, the present day intruded on the outside of the windshield.

 "That sort of thing doesn't happen at Wheels of Time!

 "My belief that the dashboards deserved to be presented in the most compelling way possible led me down a long road of car shows, image research, and Photoshop magic.
 This developed into Wheels of Time, allowing you to